GoldenOwlAsia/webdev-intern-assignment-2/README.md

   - [https://fonts.google.com/specimen/Rubik?query=Rubik](https://fonts.google.com/specimen/Rubik?query=Rubik)

 ### Backend:
-You can use any back-end library/framework like Laravel(PHP), Ruby on Rail, NestJS (NodeJs), Django (Python), ... or a structure that you come up with yourself
+Choose one of your applied back-end libraries/frameworks: Laravel(PHP), Ruby on Rail, NestJS (NodeJs), Django (Python), ... or a structure that you come up with yourself

 - OOP programming for object-oriented languages